jdleesmiller/jotgit/README.md

 Git-backed real time collaborative editor built with meteor.

-The current version of gitrt is a prototype that lets you collaboratively edit Markdown files in a git repository on the server where it runs.
+The current version of gitrt is a prototype that lets you collaboratively edit Markdown files in a local git repository.
 Then you can save the files (with an optional commit message), and they'll be committed to the repository.

 ## Getting Started